deathworlders/online/content/book/deathworlders/chapter-16-firebird.md

 She ignored it, slipping into her inhale-pause-exhale-pause meditation, until one phrase slipped past her attention.

-"*... should throw her out the airlock.*"
+"*...should throw her out the airlock.*"

 "Murder me?
 Really?"